Using a Cooking or Meat Thermometer

 Have you ever paid what seemed like a fortune for a beautiful steak and have it come off the grill overcooked and dry?

-You DEFINITELY need to use a cooking or meat thermometer!
+You DEFINITELY need to use a cooking thermometer or meat thermometer!

-If you don't regularly use a thermometer, you should get into the habit of using one.
-A thermometer can be used for all foods, not just meat.
-It measures the internal temperature of your cooked meat and poultry or any casseroles, to assure that a safe temperature has been reached and that harmful bacteria like certain strains of Salmonella and E. Coli O 157:H7 have been destroyed.
-Foods are properly cooked only when they are heated at a high enough temperature to kill harmful bacteria that cause food-borne illness.
+If you do not regularly use a thermometer, you should get into the habit of using one.
+A cooking thermometer can be used for all foods, not just meat.
+It measures the internal temperature of your cooked meat and poultry, homemade breads, and casseroles to assure that a safe temperature has been reached and that harmful bacteria like certain strains of Salmonella and E. Coli O 157:H7 have been destroyed.
+Foods are properly cooked only when they are heated at a high enough internal temperature to kill harmful bacteria that cause food-borne illness.

 A cooking or meat thermometer can help you:

-• Cook foods to a safe temperature and prevent food borne illness: Food Borne Illness
+Cook foods to a safe temperature and prevent food borne illness.

 To use a cooking or meat thermometer, insert it through the fat side of the meat, being careful not to touch bone.
-Bone conducts heat faster, and you'll get a false reading of the meat's temperature.
+Bone conducts heat faster, and you will get a false reading of the meat’s internal temperature.

-Where to Insert - To be an accurate indicator, a meat thermometer must be inserted properly.
-The sensing area of thermometers is ½ inch to 2 inches long, and this area must be completely immersed in the deepest area of the food.
+Where to Insert – To be an accurate indicator, a meat thermometer must be inserted properly.
+The sensing area of thermometers is approximately 1 inch to 2 inches long, and this area must be completely immersed in the deepest area of the food.

 Poultry - insert it in the inner thigh area near the breast of the bird, but not touching bone.